Abbott faces SEC investigation over infant formula debacle

 Abbott Nutrition, a subdivision of multinational health conglomerate Abbott Laboratories that oversees the conglomerate's formula business, controlled 40% of the baby-formula market in the U.S. at the time of its Michigan plant shutdown last year.

-Formula makers have previously been criticized for aggressively marketing their products to the detriment of breastfeeding.
-The World Health Organization has detailed how big formula companies use aggressive marketing practices to promote the use of infant formula over breast milk, leaving many families dependent on commercial products and vulnerable to formula shortages.
+Public health organizations have for decades criticized formula makers for aggressively marketing their products to the detriment of breastfeeding.
+The World Health Organization last year detailed how big formula companies use aggressive marketing practices to promote the use of infant formula over breast milk, leaving many families dependent on commercial products and vulnerable to formula shortages.
+A series of papers published in the medical journal The Lancet this month describes what its authors call the commercial milk industry's "underhand marketing strategies, designed to prey on parents' fears and concerns, to turn the feeding of infants and young children into a multibillion-dollar business."

 for more features.